vivekvjyn/RISE/README.md

-# A Raga Independent Encoder for Svara Representation in Carnatic Music
+# RISE - Raga Independent Svara Encoder

 Self-supervised learning for raga independent svara representation, primarily aimed at Carnatic music transcription and related tasks such as performance analysis and melodic pattern recognition.
+This codebase accompanies the DLFM 2026 submission:

+`A Raga Independent Encoder for Svara Representation in Carnatic Music - Vivek Vijayan, Thomas Nuttall, Xavier Serra`

 ## Setup